 Difficulty: Low.

-Because this formula puts more emphasis on costs than some others, you’re likely to get a lower CLTV from this calculation.
-However, it’s typically better to underestimate your CLTV than to overestimate it, especially if you spend a lot acquiring customers or keeping them around.
+Because this formula puts more emphasis on costs than some others, you’ll likely get a lower CLTV from this calculation.
+However, it’s typically better to underestimate it than to overestimate it, especially if you spend a lot on acquiring customers or keeping them around.

 You can use this formula even if you don’t have enough data to provide a good ballpark of your average customer lifespan.
-It only requires you to know how much a customer spends with you before they churn.
+It only requires knowing how much a customer spends with you before they churn.
 This formula is also useful for companies in acquisition mode because it does factor in those costs.

 One weakness of this formula is that it subtracts the customer servicing cost but not the cost of goods sold; therefore, it’s a stronger candidate for SaaS companies than those that deliver physical products.